randyos-org/randyos/readme.md

 Contact me at <samuel.fiedler@proton.me>.
 Licensed under GPLv3.
 Read it in the `LICENSE` file.
 The version scheme is MAJOR.MINOR.PATCH.
 **Currently, the code does not work.
-It will exit with "err: integer overflow".
-I will add the version tags after the first working version**
+It will have problems with physical addresses.
+I will add the version tags after the first working version.
+Any help is appreciated. "**